DocBohn/RC2014-File-Transfer/README.md

 09 72 65 74 75 72 6E 20 30 3B 0D 0A
 7D 0D 0A
 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 >802F

-Simulated package transmission of HELLO.C (1/1) completed in 0.001 seconds.
+Package transmission of HELLO.C to /dev/tty.usbmodem02901 (1/1) completed in 0.079 seconds.
 	File format: text (specified as inferred)
 	File size:                 73
 	Bytes of padding:          49